ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 - **Integration with Multer**: To facilitate seamless file uploads, we integrated Multer, a middleware for handling multipart/form-data.
 This integration streamlined the process of uploading files to S3 directly from the application.

-### User Authentication and Authorization with Role based access control
-- Implemented user authentication and authorization using JWT in httpOnly and secure cookies and bcrypt.
-- Achieved role based access control on both frontend and backend.

 ### User Authentication and Authorization with Role-Based Access Control:

 - **Secure Authentication:** Implemented user authentication using JSON Web Tokens (JWT) stored in httpOnly and secure cookies to prevent XSS and CSRF attacks.
 Utilized bcrypt for hashing and securely storing user passwords.